pybamm-team/PyBaMM/docs/source/models/submodels/external_circuit/index.rst

 Models to enforce different boundary conditions (as imposed by an imaginary external circuit) such as constant current, constant voltage, constant power, or any other relationship between the current and voltage.
-"Current control" and "Voltage control" submodels enforce these directly through boundary conditions, while "Function control" submodels add an algebraic equation (for the current) and hence can be used to set any variable to be constant.
+"Current control" enforces these directly through boundary conditions, while "Function control" submodels add an algebraic equation (for the current) and hence can be used to set any variable to be constant.